A Field Guide to Event-Shape Observables Using Optimal Transport: Simulation Results

 For the HQCD sample in particular, the disparity in correlations for the different observables is also due to the fact that the sample is better approximated as a dipole than an isotropic event.
 Because manifold distances are most powerful at discriminating `close' events than `far' events (see Ref.~\cite{Cesarotti:2020hwb}), the event isotropy distributions for HQCD tend to saturate the anisotropic regime and appear more correlated.

-We also note the general trend that when the values of $\beta$ are more different, the 2d distribution is broader.
-This is a statement underscoring how different choices of $\beta$ are fundamentally measuring different features of the radiation pattern: high $\beta$ is insensitive to small movements, whereas smaller $\beta$ weights small and large distances increasingly equally.
-The widening of the spread demonstrates that, depending on the analysis at hand, a different choice of $\beta$ might be a more discriminating probe.
+We also note the general trend that when the values of $\beta$ are more different, the observables become less directly correlated (\emph{i.e.} there is more spread in the 2d distribution).
+This is a statement underscoring how different choices of $\beta$ fundamentally measure different features of the radiation pattern: high $\beta$ is insensitive to small movements, whereas smaller $\beta$ weights small and large distances increasingly equally.
+The increased spread demonstrates that, depending on the analysis at hand, studying two or more values of $\beta$ might lead to improved performance.

-Now let's move our attention to the SQCD samples to confirm our statements are generic to the observable, and not specific to dijet-like radiation patterns.
-The same plots are shown for SQCD in Fig.~\ref{fig:2dsoft}.
+Now, let's move our attention to the SQCD samples to confirm our statements are generic to the observables, and not specific to dijet-like radiation patterns: the same plots are shown for SQCD in Fig.~\ref{fig:2dsoft}.
 Again, we generally find that dipole distance is less correlated than event isotropy, except for the case of $\beta=0.5$ and $\beta=1$.
 The argument for this behavior is the same as that for the HQCD samples, but with the difference that for sufficiently small $\beta$, even little distances become relevant in the event isotropy calculation when the collider event is also somewhat isotropic.
 As we increase $\beta$, the distance weight for nearby particles becomes so small that the distributions become highly correlated.
 From the plots in Fig.~\ref{fig:2dsoft}, we see that the correlation collapses to the curve for the maximally isotropic value for a fixed number of particles.

 Overall, we can conclude that the choice of $\beta$ when computing event isotropy doesn't change the analysis as significantly as the choice of $\beta$ for dipole distance.
 The biggest exception we see to this statement is small $\beta$ for quasi-isotropic samples can produce different results as it is more sensitive to small perturbations from the reference geometry.
-Therefore, we recommend that unless there is a particular motivation to use a specific $\beta$, one should use whichever is least computationally expensive for event isotropy.
+Therefore, we recommend that unless there is a particular motivation to use a specific $\beta$, one should use whichever is least computationally expensive for event isotropy\footnote{\emph{i.e.} avoiding square roots and other expensive operations when possible.}.
 However, the choice of $\beta$, especially large vs. small, can noticeably change the distribution of dipole distance.
 The choice of $\beta$ should then be explored to optimize the analysis at hand.